 Gait analysis is a way of helping us determine which shoe is best for you based on your individual running style.
-Running Center retail locations offer free gait analysis, no appointment necessary although at times there may be a short wait.
+Running Center retail locations offer complimentary gait analysis with shoe purchase ($15 value).
+Appointments are encouraged but not necessary, although without an appointment there may be a short wait at times.

 How is gait analysis done?